 In 1464, when Muhammad was five years old, his father Abu'l-Hasan Ali, deposed Abu Nasr Sa'd.
-Fatima and Abu'l-Hasan Ali had at least two more children after Muhammad, a son Yusuf and a daughter, but the new king was not content with his wife.
+Aisha and Abu'l-Hasan Ali had at least two more children after Muhammad, a son Yusuf and a daughter, but the new king was not content with his wife.
 In a raid on the Catholic town of Martos, his men captured a teenaged girl, Dona Isabel de Solis, who was the daughter of the governor.
 Allegedly, she was so beautiful that Abu'l-Hasan Ali fell deeply in love with her.
-After her marriage and conversion to Islam, she took the name Zoraya and had two sons by Abu'l-Hasan Ali.
-Legends detail the rivalry between the queens of Granada, especially how Fatima's influence over her son Muhammad XII led to Granada's end.
+After her marriage and conversion to Islam, she took the name Soraya and had two sons by Abu'l-Hasan Ali.
+Legends detail the rivalry between the queens of Granada, especially how Aisha's influence over her son Muhammad XI led to Granada's end.

 The Capitulation of Granada by Francisco Padilla

 The family retired to an estate in the Alpujarras Mountains.
 Moraima died soon afterward, and was buried in Monjudar.
-In the autumn of 1492, Muhammad XII crossed over to Morocco.
+Muhammad XI crossed over to Morocco.
 He never returned to Spain.